While South Africa is among the highest-ranking crime spots in the world, art theft remains relatively low in the country.

-It was only recently, during the national lockdown, that high profile art thefts were reportedly peaking, with insurers paying out millions of rands in claims in the past year.
+But recently, during the national lockdown, high-profile art thefts were reportedly on the rise, with insurers paying out millions of rands in claims in the past year.

-And while the vehicle was later recovered, the paintings disappeared into thin air.
+And while the vehicle was later recovered, the paintings had apparently disappeared into thin air.

-“Big ticket thefts make good headlines when in reality there are countless artworks valued at between R5 000 and R100 000 reported damaged or stolen each year,” says Colman.
+“Big-ticket thefts make good headlines when, in reality, there are countless artworks valued at between R5 000 and R100 000 reported damaged or stolen each year,” said Colman.

-She adds: “Although this type of crime is not yet endemic in South Africa, it is something that high net worth individuals with global exposure and personal art collections should take note of.”
+She added: “Although this type of crime is not yet endemic in South Africa, it is something that high-net-worth individuals with global exposure and personal art collections should take note of.”

-To date, the Isabella Stewart Gardner Museum heist remains the biggest unsolved mystery, in addition to it being the biggest art crime in the world.
+To date, the Isabella Stewart Gardner Museum heist remains the biggest unsolved mystery, in addition to being the largest art crime in the world.

 The incident drew so much attention, Netflix decided to release a docu-series titled “This is a Robbery: The World's Greatest Art Heist”, based on the events of March 18, 1990, when artworks by Rembrandt, Vermeer and others were stolen from the Isabella Stewart Gardner Museum in Boston.

-Two men disguised as police officers managed to pull off what became the biggest robbery in the history of art crime.
+Two men disguised as police officers managed to pull off what may well be the biggest robbery in the history of art crime.